 On 25 March, 2013, Komori teased on Twitter a "new experiment" for Etrian Odyssey, and a few days later, Etrian Odyssey Untold: The Millennium Girl was announced on Famitsu.
 This game was a remake of the first Etrian Odyssey, but with a greater emphasis on story, including fully animated story cut-scenes.
 It introduced a premade party with set characters, a first for the series.
 Players could still play with a created party with Classic Mode, and there are 3 difficulty levels: Picnic, Normal, and Expert.
 The game was released in the US on Oct 1, 2013, and there is no current European release date.

 On Aug 5, 2014, the remake of the Etrian Odyssey II, Shin Sekaiju no Meikyuu 2: Fafnir no Kishi, was announced.
 It follows the precedent set by Millennium Girl, with a premade party and more emphasis on story.
+It will be released November 2014.

 The popularity of Etrian Odyssey's soundtrack led to the creation of several arranged albums, both official and fan-made.
 Atlus has released arranged albums for all the games, featuring Japanese composers like Motoi Sakuraba, Norihiko Hibino, and the music company Basiscape.